pvcraven/2017_web_security/source/directory_traversal/directory_traversal.rst

 This example of directory traversal is provided and explained by Acunetix as a web application request based intrusion.
 [ACUNETIX]_ The intruder, if the website is using get can figure out that the show.asp gets the files and displays any file on screen.
-With that said, they can use the use the below many examples to get out of the main web directory.
+With that said, they can use the use the below few examples to get out of the main web directory.
 If the website hasn't had a chance to secure, or is not using updated web server, an intruder could use the first transversal to display the websites system.init output to themselves.